Emergency Text Alert Program

 Q: What if I change carriers or my phone number?

 A: Please be sure to re-register or update your profile information to facilitate successful message delivery to you.

 Q: How will this be used?

 A: Northern Michigan University will use this alert system only in case of an emergency that impacts the campus and requires immediate communication.
 Again, the service will not be used for advertising.

 Q: How else does Northern communicate in emergencies?

-A: Depending on the situation, various types of communication is used.
-This includes, but is not limited to e-mail, voice mail, postings on the Web site, radio and television broadcasts and personal contact to an area.
+A: Depending on the situation, various types of communication are used.
+This includes, but is not limited to e-mail, voice mail, postings on the Web site, radio and television broadcasts, and personal contact to an area.

 Q: Can parents sign up for this program?

-A: Students sign up multiple cell phone numbers, including the cell phones of their parents as long as those numbers also have text messaging access.
+A: Students can sign up multiple cell phone numbers, including their parents' cell phones as long as those numbers also have text messaging access.

 Q: Has this system been tested?